 From India, Mumbai

-Once the establishment is in a ESI covered area, the issue of ESI coverage for every employee including contract labour be it in security or any other outsourced activity, comes up sooner or later.
-Unless one is notified as an exempted establishment as per the Act, the compliance has to be there.
-The norms of exemption are uniform be it government sector or private sector establishment.
+Once the establishment is in an ESI-covered area, the issue of ESI coverage for every employee, including contract labor, whether in security or any other outsourced activity, comes up sooner or later.
+Unless one is notified as an exempted establishment as per the Act, compliance has to be ensured.
+The norms of exemption are uniform, whether in the government sector or private sector establishments.

 From India, Mumbai